 The Pre-College Japanese Program

-The Pre-College Japanese Language Program offers non-credit weekend Japanese language classes and lessons for high school students and interested adults in the community.
-(You need to be 15 years old or older.)
-It is a part of the outreach effort of the Japan Center at Stony Brook University.
-All the teachers and teaching assistants are native speakers of Japanese (mainly international students from Japan at Stony Brook University).
-The classes are held Sunday mornings in the Social and Behavioral Science Building on campus during the spring and fall semesters.
+The Pre-College Japanese Program has been offering non-credit weekend Japanese classes for high school students in the local community since 2004.
+Instructors are all native speakers of Japanese (mainly international students from Japan at Stony Brook University).
+The classes are held Sunday mornings in the Social and Behavioral Science (SBS) Building on campus during the spring and fall semesters.

 - Directions to classrooms & Parking